OTR/social_parser/README.md

 # Environment variables configuration

-This section provides instructions for filling up the environment variables in the `prod.env` file.
+Copy existing `prod.env.example` file and rename it to `prod.env`.
-The `prod.env` file is used to store sensitive configuration settings for the production environment, such as database connection details, API keys, and other environment-specific variables.
+The `prod.env` file is used to store configuration settings for the production environment, such as database connection details, API keys.

-Developers should populate this file with the appropriate values before deploying the application to the production environment.
+## Fill up the environment variables in the `prod.env` file

+`DEFAULT_DJANGO_SETTINGS=config.settings.test_settings` - path to Django settings for quick local run with SQLite3 based database.

 # Run locally